sapcc/limes/docs/users/api-spec-resources.md

 ### GET /v1/domains/:domain\_id/projects/:project\_id/commitments

-List commitments for a single project.
+List commitments for a single project which are not yet superseded by another commitment or expired.
 Requires at least a project-scoped token.

 Returns 200 (OK) on success.
 Result is a JSON document like: